ApioIoT/go-gravity-sdk/README.md

   log.Fatal(err)
 }

-// Setup a topic (se true on the second parameter create a topic if not exists) topic, err := gravity.Topic("project.resource.action", true) if err != nil {
+// Setup a topic (set true on the second parameter create a topic if not exists) topic, err := gravity.Topic("project.resource.action", true) if err != nil {
   log.Fatal(err)